-To receive this diagnosis, a person must be remarkably depressed (and/or show a marked loss of interest in pleasurable activities) for most of every day and for most days for at least 2 weeks.
-In addition to these obvious emotional symptoms, he or she must show at least three or four other symptoms that range from cognitive symptoms (such as feelings of worthlessness or guilt, and thoughts of suicide), to behavioral symptoms (such as fatigue or physical agitation), to physical symptoms (such as changes in appetite and sleep patterns).
+To be diagnosed with depression, the victim must be remarkably depressed (and/or show a loss of interest in pleasurable activities) for most of each day for at least two weeks.
+There must also be several other symptoms present ranging from cognitive symptoms (such as feelings of worthlessness or guilt, and thoughts of suicide), to behavioral symptoms (such as fatigue or physical agitation), and to physical symptoms (such as changes in appetite and sleep patterns).

 Generalized Anxiety Disorder (GAD)

-Most of us worry and get anxious occasionally, and anxiety is an adaptive emotion that helps us plan and prepare for possible threat.
-But for some people, anxiety and worry about many potentially bad things that may happen (including minor events) become chronic, excessive, and unreasonable.
-GAD can be defined as chronic excessive worry about a number of events or activities, with no specific threat present, accompanied by at least three of the following symptoms: restlessness, fatigue, difficulty concentrating, irritability, muscle tension, sleep disturbance.
+Anxiety is an adaptive emotion that helps us plan and prepare for possible threats.
+But for some people, anxiety and worries about potentially bad things that may happen (including minor events) become chronic, excessive, and unreasonable.
+GAD can be defined as chronic excessive worry about a number of events or activities, with no specific threat present, accompanied by at least three of the following symptoms: restlessness, fatigue, difficulty concentrating, irritability, muscle tension, and/or sleep disturbance.

-To be diagnosed with GAD, worry must occur more days than not for at least 6 months and it must be experiences as difficult to control.
-The worry must be about a number of different events or activities.
-People suffering from GAD oftentimes live in a relatively constant future-oriented mood state of anxious apprehension, chronic tension, and uneasiness.
-They also frequently engage in certain subtle avoidance activities such as procrastination, checking, or calling a loved one to see if he/she is safe.
-Generalized Anxiety Disorder is a relatively common condition, and it is twice as common in women as in men.
+To be diagnosed with GAD, the victim must constantly worry for at least 6 months and he/she must feel that those worries are difficult to control.
+The worry must also be about a number of different events or activities.
+People suffering from GAD oftentimes engage in subtle avoidance activities such as procrastination, constantly checking, or calling a loved one to see if he/she is safe.
+Generalized Anxiety Disorder is a relatively common condition, and is twice as common in women as in men.
 GAD often co-occurs with other disorders such as panic disorder, social phobia, specific phobia, post-traumatic stress disorder, and major depressive disorder.
-In addition, many people with GAD experience occasional panic attacks.

 Panic Disorder is defined and characterized by the occurrence of repeated unexpected panic attacks.
-To be diagnosed, the person must have experiences recurrent, unexpected attacks and must have been persistently concerned about having another attack for at least a month.
-A panic attack must be abrupt onset of at least 4 to 13 symptoms, most of which are physical: depersonalization (a feeling of being detached from one’s body) or derealization (a feeling that the external world is strange or unreal), fear of dying, fear of “going crazy” or “losing control.”
-Other symptoms include: pounding heart, sweating, trembling, feeling of choking, chest pain, nausea, dizziness, and chills or hot flushes.
+To be diagnosed, the person must have experienced recurrent, unexpected attacks and must have been persistently concerned about having another attack for at least a month.
+A panic attack usually accompanied by at least 4 to 13 symptoms, most of which are physical: depersonalization (a feeling of being detached from one’s body) or derealization (a feeling that the external world is strange or unreal), fear of dying, fear of “going crazy” or “losing control.”
+Other symptoms include: heart pounding, sweating, trembling, choking feelings, chest pain, nausea, dizziness, and chills or hot flushes.
 They are often brief but intense, reaching peak intensity within 10 minutes.
-Prompt diagnosis and treatment is extremely important because panic disorder causes approximately as much impairment in social and occupational functioning and it can contribute to the development or worsening of a variety of medical problems.
+Prompt diagnosis and treatment is extremely important because panic disorder oftentimes cause social isolation and reduce work productivity while also contributing to the development or worsening of various medical problems.